-Professional visual and/or media artists are invited to apply to be the City of Victoria’s first Artist in Residence.
-The new Artist in Residence program aims to ‘keep art in mind’, providing the opportunity for a local artist to work collaboratively with City staff to identify and develop a creative artwork for one or more capital projects over a one-year term.
-Learn more.
+Luke Ramsey is the City's new Artist in Residence.
+The new Artist in Residence program aims to ‘keep art in mind’, providing the opportunity for a local artist to work collaboratively with City staff and the community to identify and develop a creative artwork for one or more capital projects over a one-year term.

 Commercial Alley Outdoor Gallery

 Artwork by local artist Daniel Ellingsen was introduced as the Commercial Alley Art Gallery’s fourth installation on Saturday, August 27, 2016, timed with the annual Integrate Arts Festival.
 Located between the 500 Block of Yates Street and Bastion Square, the outdoor gallery adds to the vitality of the area while retaining the alley’s use by local businesses.
 Learn more.

 Bastion Square and Centennial Square Art on Parkades

 Two local artist teams were selected to create new public art to enhance the stairwells of two City parkades.
 Scott Amos and David Parfit of Monkey C Interactive have developed an interactive musical railing for the Bastion Square Parkade back stairwell.
 Artists Jennifer Johnson, Joanne Thomson and Beth Threlfall collaborated with three youth artists to create a mural series that now enhances the stairwell at Centennial Square Parkade.

 First Nations Public Art Enhances Johnson Street Parkade